-Wales take stand with rainbow flags at training
+Wales fly rainbow flags but are 'furious' at Fifa

 A professor at Cardiff University's School of Law and Politics, McAllister is also currently board director at the Football Association of Wales Trust and deputy chair of Uefa's Women's Football Committee.

+Manager Hansi Flick said it was "to convey the message that Fifa is silencing" teams.

+Germany's football association, the DFB, also says it is investigating whether Fifa's threat to sanction players for wearing the armband is legal.

-Football's world governing body Fifa has threatened bookings for any players who wear the rainbow armbands.
+Football's world governing body threatened bookings for any players who wear the rainbow armbands intended to promote diversity and inclusion.

-Bale was among a group of seven European national captains who had planned to wear the armband to promote diversity and inclusion.

-Wales had planned to wear the OneLove armband, along with England, Germany, Belgium, Denmark, the Netherlands and Switzerland.
+Wales' Bale had planned to wear the OneLove armband, along with England's Harry Kane and the captains of Germany, Belgium, Denmark, the Netherlands and Switzerland.

-The Football Association of Wales (FAW), which has requested a meeting with Fifa over the incidents, had said: "We're frustrated.
+The Football Association of Wales, which has requested a meeting with Fifa over the incidents, had said on Monday: "We're frustrated.
 We're disappointed.

 "But we remain with the belief that football is for everyone and stand with our LGBTQ+ members of the Welsh football family."